Real Estate Investment Strategy, AI Models, & Data Analytics: US Multifamily in April 2026

 Registration Benefits, Discounts, & Deadlines

-Registration for this program grants you access to and personalized training on enterprise-level investment software with proprietary US market data on US multifamily housing.
-Access is granted from the start of the program until two weeks after the program and is included in program tuition.
+Software Access: Registration for this program grants you access to and personalized training on enterprise-level investment software with proprietary US market data on US multifamily housing.
+Access is granted from the start of the program until two weeks after the program’s completion and is included in the program tuition.
+Participants will also have the opportunity to utilize a proprietary AI investment analysis model.

 Please email us at [email protected] with any questions and to ask about group signup.